 Since the wire will eventually corrode, this method is not recommended

 for ponds where swimming is planned.
-NWC can also run rip-rapping with
+NBWC can also run rip-rapping with

 coarse stone or gravel to prevent muskrats from digging into the banks